cryptape/dapp-demos/pet-shop/README.md

 ```
 The Nervos JavaScript library interacts with AppChain.
 It can retrieve user accounts, send transactions, interact with smart contracts, and more.

-Set privateKey here for later useage, no more need for initWeb3.
+No more need for initWeb3.

 ### Instantiating the contract